Your Genesys Blog Subscription has been confirmed!

 First and foremost, companies want a flexible platform on which to run applications.
 That could be a private cloud or public cloud.
 Public cloud, in turn, requires selecting either Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform.
 And, when you add possible mergers and acquisitions into the mix in the future, you’d get a level of complexity that’s hard to manage with virtual machines (VMs).

 Three core concepts that define the direction of Genesys Multicloud CX architecture are:

 Let’s dig deeper into each concept.

-Microservices is the fundamental concept that defines Genesys Engage.
+Microservices is the fundamental concept that defines Genesys Multicloud CX.
 The solution was created as a combination of more than 100 microservices that implement some independent business logic.
 Microservices interact with each other over a REST API.
 And all those microservices together implement the whole contact center functionality.
 So, why is this the first core concept?
 Cloud requires frequent independent changes of components, ability to scale components horizontally and many other factors that microservices enable.
 Some key requirements for microservices are: